Medication

 Frequently Asked Questions

-In clinical trials, tirzepatide has produced greater average weight loss than semaglutide (22.5% vs. 14.9% of body weight at the highest doses).
-However, the best medication depends on individual factors including your health profile, insurance coverage, side effect tolerance, and treatment goals.
-Some patients respond better to one medication than the other.
+Tirzepatide is a dual GIP/GLP-1 receptor agonist and semaglutide is a GLP-1 receptor agonist; the two have different mechanisms and clinical trial programs.
+The right medication depends on individual factors including your health profile, insurance coverage, side effect tolerance, and treatment goals.
+Some patients respond differently to one medication than the other.
 Your clinician can help determine the right choice.

 Mounjaro and Zepbound both contain tirzepatide as the active ingredient.
 Mounjaro is FDA-approved for type 2 diabetes, while Zepbound is approved for chronic weight management.
 They come in the same dose strengths and are administered the same way.
 The distinction is primarily regulatory — each brand is approved for a specific indication, which affects insurance coverage and prescribing.